-In the US there are some 300 insecticide products registered for treating bed bug infestations.
+There are approximately 300 insecticides available in the US for treating bed bug infestations.
 These are the main chemical classes:

-Pyrethins and pyrethroids are the most commonly used pesticides for bed bug treatment.
+🔴 Pyrethins and pyrethroids are the most commonly used pesticides for bed bug treatment.
 Pyrethins are derived from chrysanthemum flowers while pyrethroids are the synthetic equivalent.
-They act on the nervous system of the bugs, and some bed bug populations have become resistant to these chemicals, especially older-generation products.
+They are designed to attack the nervous system of the bugs, but some bed bug populations have become resistant to these chemicals, especially older-generation products.

 How to apply the treatment:

 The application of these insecticide products is very demanding.
 Spraying is not sufficient (not because the insecticide isn’t “strong” enough) because bedbugs are hiding.
-Therefore, the proper treatment should be repeated once at 10 days to completely eradicate the bed bugs.
+Therefore, this procedure should be repeated once every 10 days to completely eradicate the bed bugs.

 Spray carefully the targeted areas (this includes furniture, mattresses, wardrobes, carpets etc.) with a low-pressure pump and a special insecticide against bed bugs.